 We are on a Mission

 NWIAA has a National mission to have all 50 states chartered.
 Therefore, we are providing the opportunity to sign up today to start or join a chapter in your area!
 Please follow the steps below if interested in chartering a chapter in your state or just to find out the benefits of joining the National Women in Agriculture Association.
-The links below are steps to access for establishing a chapter with NWIAA and to gain funds to assist for NWIAA membership or chapter establishment.
+The video below are steps for establishing a chapter with NWIAA.

 NWIAA was founded in February 2008, by Dr. Tammy Gray-Steele who is the founder and Director.
 The organization is headquartered in Oklahoma City, OK.
 NWIAA is an agriculture outreach organization fueled by sisterhood and diversity.